-28/7/21 - updated with full details
+15/09/21 - updated with launch details and the menu

-Since leaving the Polpo group, Russell Norman has been busy writing but we've all been wondering when he would make his return to restaurants.
+Since leaving the Polpo group, Russell Norman has been busy writing cookbooks, but we've all been wondering when he would make his return to restaurants.
 Well now we know - he's opening Trattoria Brutto.
 That comes from the phrase "brutto ma buono" meaning Ugly but good.

-If you're unfamiliar with the restaurateur, he was the driving force behind the Polpo group of restaurants.
+If you're unfamiliar with Russell, he was the driving force behind the Polpo group of restaurants.
 The original in Soho was a proper game-changer for the market, focused on a no-reservation pack-em-in ethos and a menu of small Italian plates.
 The restaurant was an instant hit and London's not-so-brief "encounter" with restaurant queues had begun.
 Huge spin-off hits Spuntino and Polpetto arrived soon after.

-It'll definitely be one of the top openings this Autumn.
+Count on this being one of the top openings this Autumn.

 More about Trattoria Brutto

 Where is it?
 36-37 Greenhill Rents, Cowcross St, London EC1M 6BN

 Soft launch offer: 50% off food from 30 September to 2 October.
 Book via their website.

 Subscribe to be the first to get the news from Hot Dinners